Jungle 2 Jungle: Plot

 While staying at the home of Michael's business partner Richard Kempster, Mimi falls in love with his daughter, Karen.
-He paints her face and gives her a new name, Ukume, as is the custom in his tribe.
-Richard resents Mimi's presence in his home due to his influence over Karen and because he cooked and ate his valuable prize-winning Poecilia latipinna fish.
-Richard freaks out when he sees Karen and Mimi together in a hammock and threatens to send her to an all-girls summer camp.
+Richard resents Mimi's presence due to his influence over Karen and because he ate his prize-winning Poecilia latipinna fish.
+Richard freaks out when he sees Karen and Mimi together in a hammock and threatens to send her to an all-girls summer camp; Mimi also attempts to make amends by replacing Richard's fish with wild ones, but Richard is not appeased.

 The Kempsters and Michael are targeted by Alexei Jovanovic, a Russian mobster and caviar dealer who believes that they have cheated him in a business deal.
-He arrives at the Kempsters' home and tortures Richard for information and is prepared to cut off his fingers.
-By fighting together, utilizing Mimi's hunting skills, and Mimi's pet tarantula Maitika, Michael and Mimi fight off Jovanovic and his minions.
+He arrives at the Kempsters' home and tortures Richard for information.
+By fighting together and utilizing Mimi's hunting skills and his pet tarantula Maitika (who attacks whenever people scream), Michael and Mimi fight off Jovanovic and his minions.

 Before returning to the Amazon jungle, Mimi is given a satellite phone by Michael so they can stay in touch.
 He also presents him with a Statue of Liberty cigarette lighter, which produces fire from the torch and will fulfill his quest.
-In return, he gives Michael a blowpipe and poisoned darts, telling him to practice and come to see him when he can hit flies.
+In return, Mimi gives Michael a blowpipe and poisoned darts, telling him to practice and come to see him when he can hit flies.

-Shortly afterward, Michael finds himself disheartened by the rat-race and realizes that his relationship with Charlotte is not working for him anymore.
-He attempts to kill a fly with his blowpipe on the trading floor of the New York Board of Trade.
-He hits it, but also his hot-tempered boss Langston who collapses asleep on the trading floor.
+Shortly afterward, Michael finds himself disheartened by his relationship with Charlotte and attempts to kill a fly with his blowpipe on the trading floor of the New York Board of Trade.
+He hits it but also his hot-tempered boss Langston, who collapses asleep on the trading floor.

-Michael returns to Lipo-Lipo to see Mimi and Patricia, bringing the Kempsters with him for a vacation.
-Karen and Mimi are reunited and it is suggested that Michael and Patricia also resume their relationship.
+Michael returns to Lipo-Lipo to see Mimi and Patricia, bringing the Kempsters along for a vacation.
+Karen and Mimi are reunited, and it is suggested that Michael and Patricia also resume their relationship.

 As the closing credits start rolling, Michael undergoes the rite of passage as Mimi did earlier.